radhus/ansible-home-infra/create-efi-dom0.md

 **NOTE:** the official Alpine installation medium doesn't support EFI, so create the installed medium by booting it with BIOS/compatibility mode.

-This guide assumes `alpine-xen-3.6.2-x86_64.iso` is used as boot medium, and is booted now.
+This guide assumes `alpine-xen-3.6.2-x86_64.iso` is used as boot medium, and is booted before continuing.

 ### Partition disk

-Make sure you have internet connectivity, and configure an Alpine mirror:
+Set up internet connectivity and configure to use an Alpine repository mirror:
 ```
 $ ifconfig eth0 up
 $ udhcpc eth0